ybezginova2016/ybezginova2016/README.md

-# Data Science | Machine Learning (Classical ML, NLP)
+# Data Science | Machine Learning (Classical ML, NLP, CV)

 ### Hello everyone!
 My name is Yulia Bezginova.
 Welcome to my GitHub.

-**Data Analyst** with experience in e-commerce, retail, and fintech.
-I turn user behavior and product data into actionable insights: A/B testing, KPI dashboards, SQL, Python, and statistical analysis.

-**Data Scientist** focused on Deep Learning and Computer Vision (CNN).
+Data Scientist focused on Deep Learning and Computer Vision (CNN).
 I build end-to-end ML pipelines with emphasis on model reliability, interpretability, and performance.

 Experienced in working with structured and semi-structured data, applying statistical thinking and data-driven approaches to solve real-world problems.
 Combine analytical rigor with practical ML implementation, focusing on model reliability, interpretability, and performance improvement.